 People new to video cables often get confused between RGB and S-Video.
 So if you’re mystified between S-video and RGB, you’ve clicked on the right link.
-In this article, we’ll explore both the displaying technologies to clear your confusion for once and all.
+In this article, we’ll explore both the displaying technologies to clear your confusion for once and for all.

 What is S-Video?